 The rules are:

-- The docstring must be the first thing inside a function and use a multi-line comment (“””).
-Same rule for class docstrings.
+- The docstring is the first thing inside a function or class, and uses a multi-line comment (“””).

 - A blank line after the first sentence.